By Erin Marissa Russell

 Botanical Bt fights off caterpillars most effectively when the treatment is used while the caterpillars are young and immature.
-It should be applied during the evening hours, when caterpillars are out and about in the garden making meals of your plants.
+It is a good idea to apply it during the evening hours, when caterpillars are out and about in the garden making meals of your plants.
 Make sure to coat the foliage of your plants thoroughly, so invading caterpillars will be sure to consume it.
 Botanical Bt is such a good option because, unlike many insecticides, it’s safe for use in areas where pets will roam, and it won’t harm the local birds, fish, pollinators and other beneficial insects, or other wildlife (with the exception of butterfly larva).

 Option #4: Lure in beneficial insects to dispatch caterpillars for you.

-Lots of the insects that are beneficial in the garden are predators of caterpillar, so you should do all you can to entice these bugs to stop by for repeated visits.
-Many insects that prey on caterpillars are pollinators as well, so one way to make sure they frequent your garden is to grow lots of the blossoming plants that attract pollinators, especially varieties that are native to your area.
+A natural way to control caterpillar populations is to take advantage of natural caterpillar predators.
+Lots of the insects that are beneficial in the garden are natural enemies of the caterpillar, so you should do all you can to entice these bugs to stop by for repeated visits.
+Many insects that prey on caterpillars are pollinators as well, so a great way to make sure they frequent your garden is to grow lots of the blossoming garden plants that attract pollinators, especially varieties that are native to your area.
 (Find out more about this in the U.S. Forest Service booklet “Attracting Pollinators to Your Garden Using Native Plants.”)

 Cultivate a wide spectrum of flowering plants, and keep them bunched in a group together so they’re easy for pollinators to spot and provide them with a lot of the nectar and pollen they’re seeking in a one stop shop.
 For the best results, use flowers with lots of different colors and bloom shapes to make your garden especially attractive to beneficial insects.